-Born in Springfield, Massachusetts, Vincent studied Drama at San Francisco State University where he earned a Bachelor of Arts degree.
-He trained classically at the Central School of Speech and Drama in London, England.
+Born in Springfield, Massachusetts, Vincent earned a BA in Drama at San Francisco State University and apprenticed at The Williamstown Theater Festival.
+He trained classically at the Royal Central School of Speech and Drama in London.

 He then moved to Massachusetts and performed in plays such as 'Lysistrata'; 'Hedda Gabler'; 'The Miss Firecracker Contest'; The Boor; and 'Henry IV,' directed by Austin Pendleton at the Williamstown Theater Festival.